Dr. James E. Pedlar

 Biography

-Dr. Pedlar is an ordained minister in the Free Methodist Church in Canada, and he leads the worship ministry at Wesley Chapel in Scarborough.
-He has previously served in various roles with The Salvation Army and the Canadian Council of Churches and represented the Evangelical Fellowship of Canada for seven years on the Canadian Roman Catholic-Evangelical Dialogue.
+As an ordained minister in the Free Methodist Church in Canada, Dr. Pedlar serves on the denomination's Study Commission on Doctrine and leads the worship ministry at Wesley Chapel in Scarborough.
+He has previously ministered in various roles with The Salvation Army and the Canadian Council of Churches, and represented the Evangelical Fellowship of Canada for seven years on the Canadian Roman Catholic-Evangelical Dialogue.

 Popular Courses